cairnswm/gapi/README.md

 # Demos

-Create Demo database and Demo config
+Create Demo database and Demo config (TODO)
-Create example Javascript files to demo the API
+Create example Javascript files to demo the API (TODO)

 # Future

 1. Allow calls to load child objects as Collections within the JSON
-2. Respond with XML instead of JSON
-3. ?
-Convert to a class so that Callbacks are created as child object functions ?
-4. Consider modifying POST to update records as well if id is sent in the path
+2. Consider modifying POST to update records as well if id is sent in the path (Done)
+3. Records can be Deleted based on a serch collection being sent instead of an id (See Post for a seach collection format) (Done)

 # Installation